On Board

 In this size category, even a small increase in length can significantly enhance interior volume.
 The Princess F45 received praise for its spacious owner's cabin, but despite being over a meter (12in) shorter, the 420 manages to excel in providing ample cabin space.

 The 420 offers two excellent cabins, including an impressive forward double.
 Opting for a galley-aft layout maximizes the salon's space.
-Utilizing glass contributes to the interior's brightness, with prominent side windows enhancing the overall luminosity.
+Utilising glass contributes to the interior's brightness, with prominent side windows enhancing the overall luminosity.
 The design feels compact yet well-executed, with no significant compromises in space, whether inside or out.

 Drive System

 Prestige maximizes the owner’s stateroom space by positioning the twin engines aft, utilizing V-drives instead of pod drives.
 This shaftdrive system, featuring forward-facing gearboxes and doubled-back shafts, ensures intuitive handling.
-For enhanced maneuverability in tight spaces, an optional bow thruster joystick system is available.
+For enhanced manoeuvrability in tight spaces, an optional bow thruster joystick system is available.

 Powered by a pair of 425hp Cummins engines, the 420 achieves a top speed of approximately 30 knots and cruises comfortably between 22 and 26 knots.